You're vacationing in China, but what happens when you realize all the tickets are booked?

 Try Different Types Of Transportation

-We also love using the site Rome2Rio to explore where you want to go.
+We love using the site Rome2Rio to explore where you want to go.
 You type in your destination and it will tell you all the ways to get there.
 If one trip route is all booked up by train, maybe you can take a bus at a halfway point, and book a taxi the rest of the way.
 Maybe you can hire a private van to drive you instead of relying on public transportation like a train.
 Maybe you can take a train to a city that has an available flight to Beijing.
 It'll take some figuring out, but that can give you another chance at making your chosen vacation spot work.

 Remember — your vacation dates are set by the school and your ILP coordinator, so you won't be able to decide to go to Beijing in May instead of April, but you will be able to choose where you want to go on those pre-established vacation dates.
 Maybe tickets to Beijing are booked, so now is the perfect time to vacation in southern China, like Yangshou.

 Being flexible is going to be your best bet if you figure out your train is booked!
 We have our favorite spots in China in this China Destination Guide to help you figure out another new spot to check out.